wullm/SimulationAnalysisTutorial/README.md

 ssh -L localhost:8443:login8b:443 USER@login8b.cosma.dur.ac.uk
 ```

 replacing ``USER`` with your cosma username.
 You can then access Jupyter via https://localhost:8443/.
 See https://cosma.readthedocs.io/en/latest/jupyter.html for further instructions.

-TODO: how to run Jupyter on a compute node.
+This page also contains instructions for running Jupyter on a compute node.